 Through robust support programs, one-on-one guidance from individual faculty members, and a school-wide commitment to the mission of teaching, we are determined to help our students achieve success.
 If they commit to meeting the challenges of a rigorous engineering program, we will work with them to see them through to graduation.

-Mason engineering faculty measure up impressively by all the standard criteria—as well educated experts in their fields and productive researchers.
+Mason engineering and computing faculty measure up impressively by all the standard criteria—as well educated experts in their fields and productive researchers.
 They also stand apart in important ways: as educators dedicated to their students and to teaching, and as experienced professionals, many of whom bring directly relevant real-world experience into the classroom.

 Useful Tools – Elements of the Messaging Program